 I first learned about Nast when I began exploring my family’s genealogy on sites like Ancestry.com.
 My lineage is 75 percent potato famine Irish, 25 percent Bavarian.
 Raised in the Roman Catholic faith, if asked, my family identified ourselves as Irish-Catholic, but I grew up thinking we were just “American” like everyone else.
 I was unaware of the experiences of my immigrant ancestors.
 Nast was an immigrant also, arriving in the United States in 1846 at the age of six.
 As Germans, the Nast family joined the second largest wave of immigrants to New York, second only to the Irish.

 German immigrants were far less destitute than their Irish counterparts, coming to the United States for both political and economic reasons.
 Many came to America with marketable skills and formal education.
-According to Nast’s biographer Albert Biegelow Paine, the Nast family appeared to have financial means, and could make choices on where to live, and where and how to educate their young son in a new community.
+According to Nast’s biographer Albert Bigelow Paine, the Nast family appeared to have financial means and could make choices on where to live, and where and how to educate their young son in a new community.

 Nast was born in the Landau, der Pfalz, in the Rhineland-Palatinate or Rheinland-Pfalz, now a state of modern Germany, bordering France.
 Nast is often referred to as a Bavarian, and although his hometown was historically linked to Bavaria, the region was considered autonomous in the Nast’s family lifetime, as it is now.